curbengh/hexo-yam/README.md

 [![Known Vulnerabilities](https://snyk.io/test/npm/hexo-yam/badge.svg)](https://snyk.io/test/npm/hexo-yam)
 [![Greenkeeper badge](https://badges.greenkeeper.io/weyusi/hexo-yam.svg)](https://greenkeeper.io/)

-> This project is based on [hexo-neat](https://github.com/rozbo/hexo-neat)
+---

 Yet Another Minifier for Hexo.
-Minify and compress html, js, css and svg. xml, json and [many more](https://github.com/weyusi/hexo-yam/blob/master/lib/filter.js#L105) are also compressed.
+Minify and compress HTML, JS, CSS and SVG.
+XML, JSON and [many more](https://github.com/weyusi/hexo-yam/blob/ba77db0094a7c07ea9f70f010bfc15541d4105ca/index.js#L64) are also compressed.
 Support gzip and [brotli](https://en.wikipedia.org/wiki/Brotli) [compressions](https://en.wikipedia.org/wiki/HTTP_compression).

-The original package has not been [updated](https://www.npmjs.com/package/hexo-neat) for a while.
-I update the [dependencies](https://github.com/weyusi/hexo-yam/blob/master/package.json) and add compression support.

-All the options are the same, so you can use this as a drop-in replacement.
+This project is based on [hexo-neat](https://github.com/rozbo/hexo-neat).
+Existing options are the same, so you can use this as a drop-in replacement.

 *Note:* See [HTTP Compression](#http-compression) section below for more info on using brotli.